Medical Assisting

 Medical Assisting Job Placement Outcomes

-As of 2018, Positive Job Placement rates reflect the number of Medical Assisting graduates employed as a Medical Assistant or in a related field based on Calendar Year of Graduation.
-The Medical Assisting Education Review Board (MAERB) has established >60% as the job placement outcome threshold for all CAAHEP-accredited Medical Assisting Programs.
-The chart below reflects the SUNY Erie Medical Assisting Graduate Job Placement Rate for 2021 at 80% and the average positive placement rate over the past four years for SUNY Erie Medical Assisting graduates is 82.4%, both of which exceed the 60% MAERB threshold.
+The chart below reflects the SUNY Erie Medical Assisting Graduate Job Placement Rate for 2023 at 66.67% and the average positive placement rate over the past five years for SUNY Erie Medical Assisting graduates is 78.57%, both of which exceed the 60% MAERB threshold.

 Medical Assisting Job Placement Outcomes